-The service has achieved continuous improvement ratings for community links, good practice, waste management and restraint minimisation.
+The service has achieved continuous improvement ratings for good practice, restraint free environment and activities.

 Consumer rights

 Includes 13 standards that support an outcome where consumers receive safe services of an appropriate standard that comply with consumer rights legislation.
 Services are provided in a manner that is respectful of consumer rights, facilities, informed choice, minimises harm and acknowledges cultural and individual values and beliefs.